 - Insert any dividers., this is step is optional.

 - Then measure and cut the handle, sand the inside of the holes and insert dowel rod.

 - It should be a tight fit if not – then add wood glue to secure the handle.

 Garden Caddy is Complete Ready for Styling

-With this Garden Caddy, I styled using white paint, old sign stencils and copper plumbing elements from the hardware store.
+With this caddy, I styled using white paint, old sign stencils and copper plumbing elements from the hardware store.
 The most important part of styling is to have fun with it and let it represent your personality.